jpodgorny/xsstokes_disc/README.md

 5. **Load the xsstokes_disc model** into XSPEC:

-   To use the xsstokes_disc model inside XSPEC, first the model package needs to be loaded and you can also setup a directory containing the xsstokes_disc set:
+   To use the xsstokes_disc model inside XSPEC, first the model package needs to be loaded and also setup a directory containing the xsstokes_disc set:

    `lmod stokesdisc /path/to/xsstokes_disc-master`